menu

 Telecommuters are a relatively large percentage of the workforce: 10.50% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Atlanta is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Atlanta does not have a public transit system used by locals to get to and from work.

 The people who call Atlanta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atlanta residents report their race to be White, followed by Asian.
 Important ancestries of people in Atlanta include German, Irish, French, Polish, and English.